Drishti24Sharma/d24.sharma_systematics_supernovae_study/README.md

 ## 📂 Repository Contents
 - **`codes.zip`** – All Python code used in this analysis:
-  - Cosmological models (CPL and Generalized)
+  - Cosmological models (CPL, Generalized, JBP and LOG parametrisation.)
   - Implementation of all systematic effects considered in the study
   - Transformation of \((A, B)\) to \((w_0, w_a)\)
   - Plotting scripts for contour and parameter shift visualizations